Horimiya (TV series): Cast and characters

-International release and distribution
+Media

+The anime series was announced on September 17, 2020.
+The series was animated by CloverWorks and directed by Masashi Ishihama, with Takao Yoshioka handling series' composition, Haruko Iizuka designing the characters, and Masaru Yokoyama composing the series' music.
+It aired from January 10 to April 4, 2021, on Tokyo MX and other channels.
+The opening theme song is "Iro Kōsui" (色香水) performed by Yoh Kamiyama, while the ending theme song is "Yakusoku" (約束) performed by Friends.

 Funimation streamed the series on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On February 5, 2021, Funimation announced that the series would be receiving an English dub, which premiered the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink has licensed the series in Southeast Asia and South Asia, and streamed it on Bilibili only in Southeast Asia.
 The company later began streaming the first episode on their Ani-One YouTube channel for a limited time, from February 13 to March 15, 2021.
 They also licensed the anime to Animax Asia for TV airing.